Feijão Tropeiro Mineiro: A Culinary Journey Through Traditional Flavors of Brazil

 Step by step:

-- Frying bacon or bacon:
+- Frying Bacon or Bacon:

-- Sauteed with Onion and Garlic:
+- Sautéed with Onion and Garlic:

 - Incorporation of Beans:

-- Addition of Boiled Eggs:
+- Adding the Boiled Eggs:

-- Cassava flour:
+- Cassava Flour:

 - Add the cassava flour, stirring constantly to ensure even distribution.
 Continue cooking until the flour is lightly toasted.